You are here

 TGA statutory advisory committees

-Statutory advisory committees are established by the Therapeutic Goods Regulations 1990.
+The TGA's statutory advisory committees are established under Part 6 of the Therapeutic Goods Regulations 1990 (the Regulations).

-Committee members are appointed by the Minister and must have expertise in relevant clinical or scientific fields or appropriate consumer issues.
+There are currently seven statutory advisory committees that provide independent expert advice on specific scientific and technical matters.
+The majority of committee members are appointed by the Minister (some specific members are determined by the relevant State and Territory jurisdictions) and must have expertise in relevant clinical or scientific fields or appropriate consumer health issues.

 - Advisory Committee on Complementary Medicines (ACCM)

 The ACCM advises and makes recommendations regarding the entry of complementary medicines on the ARTG

 The ACMD advises and makes recommendations regarding the safety and performance of medical devices

 The ACM advises and makes recommendations regarding the entry of medicines on the ARTG

 The ACMS advises and makes recommendations about how medicines will be made available to the public